BlitzKraig/fvtt-DancingLights/README.md

 A new config readme will be coming soon for the V2 changes.
 Most of the stuff is best discovered by playing around in a test scene.
 For tokens, make sure you have a dim or bright light emission set, then activate DL on the Vision page of token settings.

+Macros are now available in your compendiums!
+Turn your lights off & on, or copy & paste settings!

 ## Basic configuration

 1. Create or update a light